FelipeVillota/db-check-cocaine-seizures/README.md

 It is designed to support weekly governance workflows by checking for formatting errors, invalid values, and data quality issues.
 It is multifunctional, based on the create-read-update-delete logic: it can flag problematic cells directly within the Google Sheet, make corrections and generate validation reports as needed.

 ## Why?
+The spreadsheet is where the data lives and remains a  a collaborative work in progress, shaped by multiple team members.
+This tool acts like a quality back-end checkpoint:

+- It helps us keep the data trustworthy
+- Reduces the risk of human errors
+- Clear view of how well the sheet is maintained.
 - Assures reproducibility, transparency and scalability
 - Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalizations, etc).
 - Facilitates supervision, analysis and reporting.

 ### How does it work?

-It is essential to recognize both, the database's goal and the fact that it remains a collaborative work in progress, made by multiple team members.

-So, as a catalyst for data quality, this script intends to be a back-end check:
+This checkpoint can be adapted according to the database's goal.

 1. Define rules per column